INMED

 • Role of policy, health planning, and the planning cycle

-ACC – EPC 701 | 3 Credit Hours | $885
+ACC – EPC 701 | $885

 Rapidly increasing international trade and travel predictably increases the likelihood of rapid transmission of infectious diseases.
 The devastation caused by the 1918 Spanish influenza epidemic and the worldwide alarm prompted by the 2004 SARS epidemic provide important insights into today’s concerns surrounding COVID-19.
 This course emphasizes objective investigation to identify evidence-based answers to critical questions, including identifying the infectious agent, the mode of transmission, incubation period, and effective modalities for prevention, diagnosis, and treatment.
-This course also highlights how emergency pandemic control often requires deliberate intervention to address special ethical challenges: disease-associated racism, resistance to local and international cooperation, and extreme stress placed upon low-resource health systems.
+This course also highlights how communicable disease control often requires deliberate intervention to address special ethical challenges: disease-associated racism, resistance to local and international cooperation, and extreme stress placed upon low-resource health systems.

-• Reliable epidemic control interventions
+• Reliable communicable disease control interventions

-ACC – IRC 702 | 3 Credit Hours | $885
+ACC – IRC 702 | $885

 Today’s world has more international refugees seeking relief and asylum than at any time since the end of WWII.
 Eighty-six percent of refugees are hosted in developing countries, severely straining existing social infrastructures.
 This course will introduce the principles of international refugee care, including the four recognized phases: pre-emergency/mitigation phase, emergency phase, post-emergency/maintenance phase, and the resolution/repatriation phase.
 Throughout these phases, refugee care leaders must attend to complex issues over security, dependency, mental health, location of settlements, and host-refugee relationships.